DlangGraphicsWG/documents/renderer.md

 Lines can be stroked, 2D figures can be stroked and filled.
 Rectange can have rounded corners.

+Renderer is 2D only.
+Renderer is rasterizing.
+Vector renderer is out of scope this document.
+Renderer API is like [dearimgu](https://github.com/ocornut/imgui) or [nuklear](https://github.com/vurtun/nuklear/blob/master/nuklear.h#L28).

 Example of renderer:
 - [nanovega](http://dpldocs.info/experimental-docs/arsd.nanovega.html)
 - [SDL_Renderer](https://wiki.libsdl.org/SDL_Renderer)